ak2795/CSC_515/README.md

     * k - The number of nearest neighbors you would like to compare the pixel to
     * numThreads - The number of threads you would like to be spawned on the GPUs

+5. ```gpuKnearest2 k numthreads```
+    * k - The number of nearest neighbors you would like to compare the pixel to
+    * numThreads - The number of threads you would like to be spawned on the GPUs

+5. ```cpuKnearest k```
+    * k - The number of nearest neighbors you would like to compare the pixel to

 ## Authors